techswitch-learners/testswitch-api/TestSwitchApi/readme.md

 2. Ensure the port specified in the connection string is the one your database is running on.

 ### Creating an Admin user
-1. On startup the Program looks for two environment variables called DEFAULTADMINEMAIL and DEFAULTADMINPASSWORD to create an admin user if no admin user already exists.
+1. On startup the Program looks for two environment variables called DEFAULT_ADMIN_EMAIL and DEFAULT_ADMIN_PASSWORD to create an admin user if no admin user already exists.
 If you are starting the program for the first time then

 ## Linting
 We're using StyleCop to lint the project.